Download PDF

 appdynamics-lambda-nodejs-tracer.handler

-2. Update the lambda handler to Cisco AppDynamics specific handler.
+JSIn the Runtime settings section, update the lambda handler to Splunk AppDynamics specific handler,

 appdynamics-lambda-nodejs-tracer.handler

-2. Update the lambda handler to Cisco AppDynamics specific handler.
+JSIn the Runtime settings section, update the lambda handler to Splunk AppDynamics specific handler,

 appdynamics-lambda-nodejs-tracer.handler